rubytogether/rubytogether.org/app/views/news/2020-04-02-March-2020-monthly-update.html.md

 Hey everyone,

 last month I wrapped up and launched an API for Ruby Toolbox which allows you to query project data.
-While it has not received the full announcement blog post treatment yet you can find the docs at https://www.ruby-toolbox.com/pages/docs/api/projects and an official API client is available as a gem, see https://github.com/rubytoolbox/rubytoolbox-api
+While it has not received the full announcement blog post treatment yet, you can still [read the project API docs](https://www.ruby-toolbox.com/pages/docs/api/projects), and an official API client is available as a gem at [rubytoolbox/rubytoolbox-api](https://github.com/rubytoolbox/rubytoolbox-api).

-For this month apart from officially launching the API I will mainly investigate and resolve some issues on the project updates that recently emerged, leading to many projects displaying wrongly their github repos being gone, see https://github.com/rubytoolbox/rubytoolbox/issues/615
+For this month apart from officially launching the API I will mainly investigate and resolve some issues on the project updates that recently emerged, leading to many projects displaying wrongly their github repos being gone, see [rubytoolbox/rubytoolbox#615](https://github.com/rubytoolbox/rubytoolbox/issues/615).

 I hope you all get through the ongoing crisis well and wish you all the best, Chris